pommelstrike/pommelstrike_quicktools/README.md

 ### 📏 Calculate Mesh Bounds
 Computes the **Min**, **Max**, **Center**, and **Radius** of selected mesh objects with:
-- Automatic **Z-up to Y-up** conversion (for game engine compatibility)
+- Automatic **Z-up to Y-up** conversion (for BG3 game engine compatibility)
-- Optional **X-axis offset** of `0.14` units for positional fine-tuning

 ### 📋 Copy Bounds to Clipboard
-Exports the calculated bounds in a structured XML-like format, perfect for use in external tools or pipelines.
+Exports the calculated bounds in a structured XML format, for transfering to your mesh.lsx/lsf

 Example output:
 ```xml